 The government is also investigating a dump site company called Shenzhen Yixianglong Investment and Development, which managed the waste dump that collapsed, causing the deadly landslide.

-found the dump site to be unstable as early as January, and warned of a pending "catastrophe."
+One government report found the dump site to be unstable as early as January, and warned of a pending "catastrophe."

 Shenzhen is one of China's Special Economic Zones, the industrial boomtowns that are at the heart of the country's growing economy.
 Its metropolitan area has a population of over 18 million.